 In the case of Ripon Prison, those photos may help investigators match ghostly figures and apparitions – as well as psychic impressions – to specific faces and names.

 A casual survey suggests that Ripon Prison’s ghosts are an equal mix of prisoners and wardens or police officers.

-That’s somewhat unusual.
-In most prisons I’ve investigated, the site’s ghosts were mostly prisoners or mostly wardens and guards, not in equal number.
+In most prisons I’ve investigated, the ghosts were mostly prisoners or mostly wardens and guards, not in equal number.

 If you’ve been to Ripon Prison and Police Museum, I hope you’ll leave a comment with your observations.

-If you use questions that show admiration (for spirits reliving their glory days) or sympathy (for those unjustly jailed), you may have better investigation results.
+You may get better results if you use questions that show admiration (for spirits reliving their glory days) or sympathy (for those unjustly jailed).

 Ripon Prison and Police Museum seems very active and offers many kinds of ghostly encounters.

 - Footsteps where no one can be seen

 - EMF spikes, including some that respond to yes/no questions